Reporting and Approval of Academic Actions Constituting Substantive Change

 - Initiating degree completion programs

-The purpose of this policy is to ensure that the George Mason University operates in compliance with regulations established by SACS-COC.
+The purpose of this policy is to ensure that the George Mason University operates in compliance with regulations established by SACSCOC.
 Because it is the responsibility of the Provost, as chief academic officer, to ensure that all college-level units of the university consistently meet these regulations, all such actions must be reviewed and approved by the Office of the Provost prior to implementation.
-A centralized approval process is also intended to relieve the deans and directors or college-level units of the responsibility of remaining familiar with the details of an external policy that changes frequently, and is therefore intended to increase efficiency.
+A centralized approval process is also intended to relieve the deans and directors or college-level units of the responsibility of remaining familiar with the details of an external policy that changes frequently.

 All substantive changes to academic degree programs must be reported by the colleges and schools to the Office of the Provost, and obtain formal approval for the action itself and the timeline for implementation.
 College-level units are not permitted to implement substantive change actions without formal approval by the Office of the Provost.